straightCrimpin/readthedocs_test/docs/index.rst

 ARK Offline Omegadex!
 ===================================

-**Omegadex** Is your one-stop-shop for all information in Ark Omega
+The **ARK: Omega Offline Omegadex** Is your one-stop-shop for all information in Ark Omega

-Check out the :doc:`Page 1` section for further information, including how to saddle your :ref:`Dinos`.
+Check out the :doc:`Page1` section for further information, including how to saddle your :ref:`Dinos`.

 .. note::